 - If something in the editor’s decision letter or the review materials is unclear or inconsistent, authors may request clarification before revising their manuscript, but we do not provide or approve formal revision plans.

-Also review the manuscript preparation guidelines and research ethics policies (revised May 26, 2023).
+Also review the manuscript preparation guidelines and our updated policies on research ethics, transparency, and open science research ethics policies.
 Note the following requirements at resubmission:

 - Include all required information outlined in our Research Method Transparency Guidelines and Reporting Requirements in your manuscript or web appendix.

-- Enter your data collection statement into the system during Step 6 of the submission process (do not include the data collection paragraph in the manuscript during the review process).
+- Enter your data collection statement into the system during Step 6 of the submission process (do not include the data collection statement in the manuscript during the review process).

-- Provide a link to your data files and study materials or explain if you are requesting an exemption during Step 6 of the submission process.
+- Provide a link to your data files and study materials or request an exemption during Step 6 of the submission process.

 If you wish to share a link to your data files and study materials with reviewers (this is entirely optional), you may also include it in your manuscript or web appendix (ensure it is completely anonymized).